SofijaErkin/basic-tool-mac/linux/samba_share_macos_with_debian.md

 ## Using User Name and Password Register Account

-Just using user name and password under Linux to register account, and transmit data.
+Just using user name and password under Linux to choose register account to

+connect, and then transmit data.

 ## refer